johnschwarcz/CognitiveGridworld/README.md

                         show_plots=True)
 ```

 Upon instantiation the simulator will preprocess the environment, generate state embeddings and loop through episodes.
-If `show_plots=True` the likelihood surface, Bayesian performance and a sample trajectory will be displayed.
+If `show_plots=True` the likelihood, Bayesian performance and a sample trajectory will be displayed.

 All tune-able hyperparameters can be found in main/CognitiveGridworld.py.
 A standard example environment is located in main/__init__.py.

 ### Environment customisation